yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/csharp/ycql.md

 title: Build a C# application that uses YCQL
 headerTitle: Build a C# application
 linkTitle: C#
-description: Build a C# application that uses YCQL.
+description: Build a sample C# application with the Yugabyte C# Driver for YCQL.
 menu:
   latest:
     identifier: build-apps-csharp-2-ycql